Pamblam/fileUpload/README.md

 ### fileUpload();

-FileUpload is a jQuery plugin that lets you turn a normal button into a file input button that you can style with normal CSS.
+**UPDATE: FileUpload now supports drag and drop!**

+FileUpload is a jQuery plugin and library that makes it easy to upload or read files on the client side.

+## Features

+ - Use a button (or anything else you can style with CSS) instead of a real file input.
 This is handy 'cus you can’t really style a normal file input.

-Buttons may be given a “name” attribute and used in a regular form, files will be passed to the server as if the button was a file input.
-During instantiation, fileInput method maybe chained, but only during instantiation.
+ - Does not apply any styles whatsoever - you are fully in control of the look and feel of your app.
+ - Built in file-reading capabilities - you don't have to upload a file to a server to use it.
+ - Accept only file types that you want, built in file-type validation.
+ - Set an event handler to be called every time a file is added.
+ - Can accommodate multiple files at a time.
+ - Convert files to a dataURI on the client side.
+ - May add a name attribute to your button and it will submit just like a standard file input.
+(Drag n' drop files will not be submitted this way though).
+ - Chainable during instantiation.
+ - **NEW:** Now supports Drag n' Drop

+## Usage

 **To instantiate the button as a file input button:**